MicrosoftDocs/learn/learn-pr/github/manage-changes-pull-requests/includes/2-what-are-pull-requests.md

 ### Reviewer responsibilities

-Reviewers may be assigned to review the pull request due to their expertise with or responsibility for the code in question.
+Reviewers may be assigned to review the pull request based on their expertise with or responsibility for the code in question.
 For example, there may be a database guru who reviews any database code.
-Or there might be a lead developer who reviews any code before it gets merged into `master`, regardless of where it's implemented.
+Or there might be a lead developer who reviews any code before it gets merged into `master` anywhere in the project.

 GitHub offers a visual experience for reviewing code that allows reviewers to see code changes in a *diff* view where changes are highlighted.
 They can then leave comments inline, suggest changes, or approve.
 Reviewer feedback is kept as part of the repository history so that changes and decisions can be easily traced within their original context.

 ![Reviewing a pull request](../media/2-reviewing-pull-request.png)

-As the name implies, reviewers are responsible for reviewing the changes.
+As the name implies, reviewers are responsible for reviewing changes.
 When feedback is minor, such as typos, reviewers may leave comments or edit the files directly to incorporate fixes.
-To recommend more substantial changes, a pull request should be opened against the author's branch.
+To recommend more substantive changes, a pull request should be opened against the author's branch.

 Reviewers may be automatically assigned to a pull request by using a [CODEOWNERS file](https://help.github.com/github/creating-cloning-and-archiving-repositories/about-code-owners?azure-portal=true).
-This file uses the same path syntax as a `.gitignore` file to map parts of the codebase to users or teams responsible for reviewing their changes.
+This file uses the same path syntax as `.gitignore` to map parts of the codebase to users or teams responsible for reviewing their changes.
+Learn how to [make these reviews mandatory](https://help.github.com/github/administering-a-repository/enabling-required-reviews-for-pull-requests?azure-portal=true).

 Learn more about [Reviewing changes in pull requests](https://help.github.com/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests?azure-portal=true).